 Literature search

 We located papers with data relating phenological data from trophic interactions to performance of the consumer and/or the resource by conducting keyword searches in ISI Web of Science published up to June 2017.
-Keywords included phenolog* AND AND mismatch* OR synchron* AND interact* AND (fitness* OR performance*). e focused on observational studies were excluded if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of one of the species; (3) quantitatively link consumer performance to the relative timing between consumer and resource.
+Keywords included phenolog* AND AND mismatch* OR synchron* AND interact* AND (fitness* OR performance*).
+Our initial search netted 2906 papers so we further refined our search by excluding categories that included engineering, computer science.
+This resulted in 393 papers.
+From these, we focused on observational studies and were excluded studies if they did not: (1) measure phenology directly (e.g. used derived measures of phenology, such as NDVI or spring temperature); (2) measure phenology of one of the species; (3) quantitatively link consumer performance to the relative timing between consumer and resource.
 Additionally, authors had to be explicit that the two species interacted (e.g. specifying type of interaction).
 To ensure a reasonable sample size and to include studies across different major biomes, we included interactions that were resolved to the family-level and below.

 If more than one measure of phenology was included, we chose the one used by the authors to calculate mismatch and examine its impact on performance.